 Whenever there’s an opportunity to exploit a company for money, someone is willing to take advantage of it.
-That much is pretty clear and it’s why companies have internal processes to prevent crimes such as invoice fraud.
+As a company owner, it is important to have internal processes to prevent crimes such as invoice fraud.

 Invoice fraud is much more common than you may think.
 When you take a look at how it’s conducted, you will understand why.
-We’ll break down what invoice fraud is and how you can prevent it from costing your company money.
+We’ll break down what it is and what are the red flags to look for when it comes to fraudulent invoices to prevent it from costing your company money.

 What is invoice fraud?

 Invoice fraud is when fake invoices are sent to targeted businesses in an attempt to extract money from companies with vulnerabilities in their accounts payable processes.